What Are The Most Common GMO Foods?

 What Are Hostas?

 Hostas are extremely hardy perennial plants that most gardeners love for a variety of reasons.
 This includes its low maintenance, its generous lush foliage, and its forgiving nature.
+As a plantain lily, they are easy to grow, easy to maintain, they don’t need full sun and can thrive in the shade.
+They also come in a variety of colours, shapes and sizes to suit different types of gardens.

 There are now over 2,500 varieties of hostas.
 Common hosta species are H. Fortunsi which blossoms a pale lavender flower in spring.
-H. montana are one of the most popular perennial hostas for shady areas
+H. montana are one of the most popular perennial hostas for shady areas.
+H. Decorata a native of Japan that has dark green leaves and in summer deep blue blooms.

 Origins Of Hostas